 The aim of the IECEx System and its Schemes is to ease international trade of Explosion Protected Equipment (termed Ex equipment) by eliminating the need for duplication of testing and certification, while preserving safety.
 IECEx operates as an international certification system covering products and services associated with the Ex industries and plants.

-IECEx Schemes also aim the true view and approach of assure safety in hazardous areas during the whole life-cycle of Ex plants, which requires proper hazardous area classification, design, installation, inspection, maintenance and repair of explosion protected equipment.
+IECEx Schemes also aim the true view and approach of assure safety in hazardous areas during the whole life-cycle of Ex plants, which requires proper auditing, hazardous area classification, design, installation, inspection, maintenance and repair of explosion protected equipment.

-The certification of the required competence of personnel engaged in tasks in hazardous areas is also covered by an IECEx Scheme.
+The certification of the required competence of personnel engaged in tasks in hazardous areas is covered by the Certification of Personnel Competence IECEx 05 Scheme.

-Where do we commonly find Ex equipment and hazardous area?
+Where do we commonly find Ex equipment, Ex installations and hazardous area?

 Flammable gases, vapours and combustible dusts create potentially explosive atmospheres.
-Ex equipment in such areas include:
+Ex equipment and installations in such hazardous areas include:

 Automotive refuelling stations or petrol stations